LeoHChen/HarmonyVultrNode/README.md

 ]

 ```
-In this example the Foundation node IP address is 45.32.221.8, and can be reached now.
+In this example the Foundation node IP address is 45.32.221.8, and can be reached now with your public keys or generated password visible in the Vult portal.

 ```
 ./nodes.sh login-mainnet